nymexhub/Theatherflix/README.md

 ## What's this?
 Where are we going?

 A visual tool for wiring the Internet of Things, digital movies, stored in your HD.
-Some sort of app to watch movies like netflix but offinline in your TV, or any Desktop PC or in any other device.
+Some sort of app to watch movies like netflix but offline in your TV, or any Desktop PC or in any other device.

-It's an OpenSource Project[*] to create a platform to watch movies locally with all confort - online in an app or offline in an app in your TV, or any Desktop PC or in any other device.
+It's an OpenSource Project[*] to create a platform to watch movies locally with all comfort - online in an app or offline in an app in your TV, or any Desktop PC or in any other device.

 It's focused for people with no possibility to get a good Internet Connection and no possibility to get subscribed to any other kind of service, it will be a complete platform for free to use and to install it in any server, computer, or any other device.